BruceCaraway/brucecaraway.github.io/cv.md

 `1997-1999`__Taurus Associates, Inc., The Woodlands, TX__ Principle, Lead Database/Application Developer

 * Directed the installation/configuration/customization of an off-the-shelf ERP package for a petrochemical supply-chain company.
-Tasks included reengineering the company’s corporate dictionary and developing a full catalog of data models, extensive data conversion and migration of the company’s legacy data into the new system.
+Tasks included re-engineering the company’s corporate dictionary and developing a full catalog of data models, extensive data conversion and migration of the company’s legacy data into the new system.
 * Co-developed an asset tracking, inspection, and repair management system for industrial valves and controls.

 `1993-1997`__Knowledge Based Systems, Inc., College Station, TX__ Systems Consultant and Trainer